 How many of those texts, those documents have you seen?

-Yeah, there are more than text.
+Yeah, there are more than texts.

 There are other documents as well in the 1.2 million, but we've only seen a tiny percentage of that.

-And that's regrettable because, quite frankly, while the work of the inspector general is important and we're looking forward to seeing his report, uh, his responsibilities and the Congress's responsibilities in conducting oversight over uh the nation's most important premier law enforcement organization uh is also important, and we need to have those documents.
+And that's regrettable because, quite frankly, while the work of the Inspector General is important and we're looking forward to seeing his report, his responsibilities and the Congress's responsibilities in conducting oversight over the nation's most important premier law enforcement organization is also important.

 The last time I was on your program, I expressed confidence that we would have those documents forthcoming.

-Uh and here we are several weeks later, still don't have them, so this is coming to a head.
+And here we are several weeks later, still don't have them.

-Did you catch that as well that he knew about the leaks in the media?
+Did you catch that as well, that he knew about the leaks in the media?

 Congressman, let's be clear.